Desert Tech MDR Bullpup Rifle

 Frequently Asked Questions

-What is the weight and status of the Desert Tech MDR prototype?
+What is the current status and weight of the Desert Tech MDR prototype?

-The prototype MDR weighs approximately 8 lbs, with ongoing efforts to reduce weight.
-The lower receiver was 3D printed on prototypes, indicating it's still in advanced development stages.
+As of the video, the MDR prototype weighs approximately 8 lbs, with ongoing efforts to reduce weight.
+The lower receiver is still 3D printed, indicating it's in an advanced stage of development but not yet finalized production.

 More Reviews Videos You Might Like